zedshaw/learn-c-the-hard-way-lectures/ex48b/lecture.md

 The Setup
 ====

+First I need to install liblcthw since I'll be using that.

-First thing I do is make the project skeleton and get something, anything going.
+Then I make the project skeleton and get something, anything going.